FAQs - DC Metro Golfweek Amateur Tour

 Prizes are in the form of VISA Gift Cards.
 The Prize purse amount is determined by how many players are in the Player Flights and the Prize Matrix for each tournament is located on the Tee Times/Pairings page.

 - Can I play events on another GolfWeek Amateur Tour?

 You can play any event in the nation, on any of the 50 other tours.
 If you play a visiting Tour, you must first indicate the play to your local tour director and also let the visiting tour director know which tour you are a paid member.
 Event registration is then the same process as your local tour.
 Be sure to take note of any differences in the other tours' local rules.

 - How do I earn a spot to the Tour Championship at Hilton Head Island, SC at the end of the season?

-You must play at least 5 rounds in the season, local tour or other, to qualify.
+You must play at least 4 rounds in the season, local tour or other, to qualify.
 2 day Majors count as two rounds.
-The top 10 season-long points winners from each flight earn a spot to enter the Tour Championship.
+The top 10 season-long points winners in flights A, B, C, and D and all Championship flight players earn an invitation to play in the Tour Championship.

 - What if the weather is bad?

 We play rain or shine unless the course suspends play.
 If an event has to be canceled due to dangerous weather, then a make-up event will be arranged for later in the season.

 - What is the Cancellation Policy for Events

 Any player who wishes to withdraw from a Tournament and receive a full refund must tell the Tour Director before the deadline to withdraw for each tournament (generally the Friday of the weekend before the tournament) as courses hold the Tour to the number of players identified on the Monday, the week of the tournament.
 A partial refund may be given provided a replacement player is added in your place after the deadline.